StuartMacKay/checklisting/docs/index.rst

 Welcome to checklists_scrapers' documentation!
 ==============================================
-Checklists_scrapers is a series of crawlers that can be used to download records from various on-line databases available for recording bird observations.
-While the databases allow records to be exported the crawlers are designed to create feeds containing the most recently added checklists.
-The crawlers all use the same :doc:`format <format>` for the downloaded data so the aggregated data can easily be analyzed.
-Crawlers are available for the following databases:
+Checklists_scrapers is a series of scrapers that can be used to download records from various on-line databases available for recording bird observations.
+While the databases allow records to be exported the scrapers are designed to create feeds containing the most recently added checklists.
+The scrapers all use the same :doc:`format <format>` for the downloaded data so the aggregated data can easily be analyzed.
+Scrapers are available for the following databases:

 .. include:: install.rst
-.. include:: crawling.rst
+.. include:: scraping.rst

 .. toctree::
    :maxdepth: 1

-   crawlers/ebird
+   scrapers/ebird
-   crawlers/worldbirds
+   scrapers/worldbirds

 Resources
 ---------